nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     * end with a domain label at least 2 characters long
     * have each domain label start and end with alphanumeric characters
     * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-* `Position`: `Student`, `TA`, or `Professor`
+* `Position`: `Student`, `TA`, or `Professor` (case-insensitive)
 * `Address`: Any value, but cannot be blank
 * `Tags`: {Alphanumeric Module}-{Alphanumeric Tutorial group}
 </div>

 Adds a new contact with the provided details.
-Required fields include name, phone number, email, position, and tag.
+Required fields include name, phone number, address, email, position, and tag.
 Tags represent the module and tutorial group a person is associated with and must be in the format of module-tutorial group.

 Examples:
 * `add n/Alex Yeoh p/87438807 e/alexyeoh@example.com pos/Student a/Blk 30 Geylang Street 29, #06-40 t/CS2103T-T17`